 In non – ritual slaughter animal is stunned before, in order to not be conscious.
 Moreover, I heard meat from the animal which was in stress is much worse and not healthy.

 I don’t want to judge ritual or non-ritual rules.
 Both are cruel.
-It is just sad to see animal waiting in the queue to die.
-I think I am going to be vegetarian from tomorrow.
+It is just sad to see animals waiting in the queue to die.
+I am not vegan but seeing various human acts on animals make me considering this step seriously.